Sylva, North Carolina: History

-Sylva claims that it once had Dills Falls, a 249-foot waterfall, making it the only town in the US that had a waterfall in town limits, until it was destroyed to build the Sylva bypass.
-However, the waterfall was only approximately 40 feet tall, and was never destroyed.
-Many towns in the US, and even North Carolina, have waterfalls in their town limits.
+Sylva was once home to Dills Falls (also called Bumgarner Falls and Dills Cove Falls), which was partially destroyed in the early 1970s to build the Great Smoky Mountains Expressway and exists only as a remnant today.
+Many Sylva residents claim this made Sylva the only town in the US to have a waterfall within its town limits.
+(This waterfall is not to be confused with Dill Falls, also in Jackson County, NC.)

 The town had the first municipally owned swimming pool west of Asheville.
-The stone and concrete pool was built in 1938 by the WPA during the Great Depression; it was demolished in 1969 to be replaced by the current pool.
+The stone and concrete pool was built in 1938 by the WPA during the Great Depression, and it was demolished in 1969 to be replaced by the current pool.
 Thomas Edison and Franklin D. Roosevelt both traveled through Sylva: Edison in 1911 and FDR in 1936 during his presidency.

 The Downtown Sylva Historic District, Dr. D. D. Hooper House, and Jackson County Courthouse are listed on the National Register of Historic Places.